 It also offers a single PCIe M.2 slot as well as 6 SATA slot for installing an optical drive or for adding in hard drives.

 In short, for budget Intel build, we recommend this as the best motherboard for photo editing.
+If you plan to procure entry or mainstream processor like the Core i3 or the Core i5, then this can serve you well.

 A compact mini ITX motherboard for casual and low level builds.
 Suitable for Intel based processors with LGA 1200 sockets.

 Next we have our personal favorite motherboard for a mini Intel based system for photo editing.
+If you plan to build a mini PC for photo editing, then this is recommended.

 Being one of the latest motherboards with the LGA1200 socket, this can support the 10th Gen Intel Processors.